Skip to main content

 September

-Again, this can be a good time for growing items for salads, like certain types of lettuce that don’t mind colder temperatures.
+Again, this can be a good time for growing items for salads:

 October

-While it’s probably getting colder in October, you might be able to grow garlic and certain varieties of beans with some care.
+While it’s probably getting colder in October, you might be able to grow a few things:

 November